idoirani/shock_cooling/SNeSCOPE/README.md

-# SNeSCOPE - Shock Cooling Optimization for superNovae
+# SNeSCOPE - SuperNovae Shock Cooling Observations Parameter Estimator
 ## Documentation
-SNeSCOPE is a python package for modeling supernova light curves using the analytic models of Morag Sapir and Waxman (2022).
+SNeSCOPE is a python package for modeling supernova light curves using the analytic models of Morag et al 2023 and Morag et al 2024.

 ## Installation

-install package with
-pip install SNeSCOPE

-or

-git clone and then
-python setup.py intsall
+to install, git clone and then python setup.py intsall

-if you want to use the pre-existing script, able to run from the command line, add to your .bashrc file (no spaces):

-alias fit_bb_extinction='python  /path/to/scipts/fit_bb_extinction.py'
-alias fit_SC='python  /path/to/scipts/fit_SC.py'

-and then run from the command line source .bashrc
+To run pre exsiting script, modify the parameter files (e.g., see in tests).
+You will modify paths, SN parameters (e.g., distance, redshift, extinction), package options, and the photometric filters used while observing (an extensive folder is added, but you can always add more.
+Make sure to update the plotting parameters accordingly).

+Then run the script, e.g.

+python .\scripts\fit_SC.py --path_params .\tests\params_2020jfo.py

 ### Package contents